--> string(18) "[Energy-Resources]"

 The Need

-Studies in Alberta and Saskatchewan have shown potential for extracting lithium from brines in subsurface formations, which has led to significant investment and economic development.
-No such research has been conducted in northeast BC despite similar, and in some respects more favourable, geologic conditions for lithium-enriched brines.
+Studies in Alberta and Saskatchewan have shown potential for extracting lithium from brines in subsurface formations, which has led to significant investment and economic development with several projects and pilot projects underway.
+No such publicly available research had been conducted in NEBC despite similar, and in some respects more favourable, geologic conditions for lithium-enriched brines.
+Such foundational research was therefore required to facilitate investment decisions by industry, communities, and Indigenous groups.

 Goals